 In 1993, John Denver was arrested on drunk driving charges in Aspen, Colorado.
 He pleaded guilty and was placed on probation with a $372 fine.
 A year later whilst still on probation, he was arrested again for driving under the influence after crashing his Porsche sports car into a tree.

 With his two marriages collapsed, he was dealt another blow when he was banned from one of his favorite passions, flying planes because he failed to abstain from alcohol.

 How did John Denver die?
 On October 12, 1997, John Denver was test flying an experimental plane he had recently purchased.
 After making a series of touch-and-go landings, he flew over the ocean when the plane banked right and plunged into the water of Monterey Bay, California.

 Within minutes of the plane crashing into the water, search and rescue crews were on the scene.
 They shortly found John Denver dead floating near plane debris.
 The impact of the crash confirmed that John Denver’s death was instantaneous.

 The death of John Denver sent waves through the country music world.

 Why Did John Denver’s Plane Crash?

-There are a few factors that led to the plane crash and consequent John Denver death.
+There are a few factors that led to the plane crash and consequently, John Denver’s death.
 Firstly, Denver had neglected to refuel the plane.
-Although he believed there was enough fuel for his short flight, by design of the aircraft, it required the pilot to un-buckle and turn around 90 degrees to switch the secondary fuel tank valve.
+Although he believed there was enough fuel for his short flight, by the design of the aircraft, it required the pilot to un-buckle and turn around 90 degrees to switch the secondary fuel tank valve.